02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 }

-The OpenClaw software itself is 100% free and open-source, but actual costs depend on the LLM you choose:
+The OpenClaw software itself is 100% free and open-source, but actual costs depend on the LLM you choose to use:

-While OpenClaw is a powerful tool, that power comes with serious security risks that every user must be aware of:
+While OpenClaw is a powerful tool, this power comes with serious security risks that every user must be aware of:

 1. CVE-2026-25253 (CVSS 8.8 — High Severity)